 Unemployment Attorney Serving Phoenixville, Pottstown, Norristown, East Norriton, Reading, Bristol, Malvern, Paoli, Exton, Downingtown, Media, Radnor, Newtown Square and Philadelphia Areas

-In my experience, many employers under these circumstances attempt to convince unemployment that your quit was of your own choosing, and not "in lieu of immediate termination."
+In my experience, many employers under these circumstances attempt to convince unemployment that your quit was purely voluntary, and was not "in lieu of immediate termination" because you were not going to be fired that day.
+Taking it a step further, employers often assert that the employee was called in only for discipline, but quit in a fit of anger.
 These can be tricky cases, so I typically advise my clients to think very carefully before quitting their job.

-The more difficult situation is when an employee quits his/her job without prompting from the employer (often due to mistreatment by bosses or co-workers).
-There, you must prove you had a "necessitous and compelling" reason for quitting.
+The more difficult situation is when an employee quits his/her job for "personal reasons."
+In such cases, one must prove the existence of a "necessitous and compelling" reason for quitting.
 This is not an easy task, and you should consider retaining an attorney for your unemployment appeal hearing if you fall into this category.

-What is a Necessitous and Compelling Reason For Quitting a Job in Pennsylvania?
+What is a Necessitous and Compelling Reason For Quitting a Job Under Pennsylvania Unemployment Law?